lrvick/kral/README.md

 ### KRALRS_ENABLED ###

 All kralrs are enabled by default.
-To only enable certian kralrs, list them in KRALRS_ENABLED in settings.py, seperated by commas
+To only enable certian kralrs, list them in KRALRS_ENABLED as a list in settings.py

 Example (Only Facebook and Twitter Enabled):

-    KRALRS_ENABLED = "Twitter, Facebook"
+    KRALRS_ENABLED = ["Twitter", "Facebook"]